Vaginal Birth After C-Section: Here's How To Tell If It's Suitable For You

 To determine if Vaginal Birth After Caesarean (VBAC) delivery is a viable option for you, make sure you meet the following criteria:

-- You must not have had more than two low transverse cesarean deliveries
+- You must not have had more than two low transverse caesarean deliveries

-- No sustained any uterine scars during past deliveries.
+- Not sustained any uterine scars during past deliveries.

 - You must not have history of uterine anomalies or ruptures.